Developed By: Committee on Performance and Outcomes Measurement

 The American Society of Anesthesiologists (ASA) recognizes the importance of developing quality metrics to collect data on clinical performance and outcomes in today’s health care environment.
 Benchmarking of performance using defined measures or metrics is essential to improving patient care.
-Furthermore, the continued yet evolving political focus on the delivery of medical care has increased public awareness of the issues of patient safety and quality of care.
-Hospitals, insurers, regulatory bodies, and patients increasingly expect that physicians demonstrate their competence and ability to render high-quality and cost-effective health care.
+Furthermore, continued public health awareness and emphasis on the delivery of medical care has elevated issues of patient safety and quality of care.
+Hospitals, insurers, regulatory bodies, and patients increasingly expect that physicians demonstrate their ability to render high-quality and cost-effective health care.
 Quality metrics are just one example of a way to continuously assess clinical performance.

-As the voice of the specialty of anesthesiology, the ASA should develop and maintain performance measures and feedback mechanisms to allow anesthesiologists to benchmark their own outcomes and to facilitate quality improvement.
-These same tools and mechanisms will also be used to track resource utilization and to establish health care priorities.
-Measures developed by the ASA will be used, for example, by the Anesthesia Quality Institute (AQI) as part of the foundation upon which to build the National Anesthesia Clinical Outcomes Registry, and by other stakeholders with an interest in processes and outcomes in anesthesiology.
+As the voice of the specialty of anesthesiology, the ASA should develop and maintain performance measures and feedback mechanisms to allow physician anesthesiologists to benchmark their own outcomes and to facilitate quality improvement.
+These same tools and mechanisms may also be used to track resource utilization and to establish health care priorities.
+Measures developed by the ASA may be used, for example, by the Anesthesia Quality Institute (AQI) National Anesthesia Clinical Outcomes Registry (NACOR), federal payment programs and other stakeholders with an interest in processes and outcomes in anesthesiology.

-This document is intended to serve as guidance for ASA’s quality measure development and maintenance process, that in turn, will allow the ASA to support anesthesiologists’ collection, submission and use of performance measurement data into a comprehensive relational database.
-This collection of clinical data should have the potential to improve rather than merely to document a significant dimension of patient care.
-Such data should include but not be limited to processes of care, clinical outcomes, patient satisfaction, and resource utilization.
+This document is intended to serve as guidance for ASA’s quality measure development and maintenance process, that in turn, will allow the ASA to support anesthesiologists’ collection, submission and use of performance measurement data.
+Identification of clinical data that has the potential to improve clinical outcomes is critical to the meaningful improvement of patient outcomes and experience.
+Such data should include but not be limited to processes of care, clinical and patient-reported outcomes, patient satisfaction, and resource utilization.
 Quality metrics may include both individual and team based accountability measures.
 Equally important is the collection of organizational or structural data that will permit identification of relationships between practice characteristics and clinical outcomes.

 RESPONSIBILITIES OF CPOM: